plone/Products.CMFEditions/Products/CMFEditions/tests/webdav_history.rst

 WebDAV and Versioning
 =====================

-This doctest makes sure that WebDAV changes to Archetypes-based objects trigger versioning correctly:
+This doctest makes sure that WebDAV changes to Dexterity-based objects trigger versioning correctly:

   >>> from plone.app.testing import TEST_USER_ID